CVE-2025-36161: CWE-327 Use of a Broken or Risky Cryptographic Algorithm in IBM Concert

 Technical Analysis

-CVE-2025-36161 identifies a vulnerability in IBM Concert versions 1.0.0 through 2.0.0 related to the improper enforcement of HTTP Strict-Transport-Security (HSTS).
-HSTS is a web security policy mechanism that helps protect websites against protocol downgrade attacks and cookie hijacking by instructing browsers to only interact with the server over HTTPS.
-The failure to properly enable HSTS means that IBM Concert’s web interface or API endpoints may accept or redirect to unsecured HTTP connections, exposing sensitive data to interception.
+CVE-2025-36161 identifies a vulnerability in IBM Concert versions 1.0.0 through 2.0.0 related to improper enforcement of HTTP Strict-Transport-Security (HSTS).
+HSTS is a web security policy mechanism that helps protect websites against protocol downgrade attacks and cookie hijacking by instructing browsers to interact with the server only over HTTPS.
+The failure to enable HSTS properly means that the application may accept HTTP connections or fail to enforce HTTPS strictly, exposing communications to interception.
 This vulnerability is categorized under CWE-327, indicating the use of a broken or risky cryptographic algorithm or mechanism.
-In this case, the risk arises from the lack of enforced secure transport rather than a cryptographic algorithm flaw per se.
-An attacker positioned on the network path (e.g., on the same Wi-Fi network or controlling a router) could exploit this by intercepting HTTP traffic, performing man-in-the-middle attacks to capture sensitive information such as authentication tokens, session cookies, or other confidential data transmitted by IBM Concert clients.
-The CVSS 3.1 base score is 5.9, reflecting a medium severity with the vector AV:N/AC:H/PR:N/UI:N/S:U/C:H/I:N/A:N, meaning the attack is network-based, requires high attack complexity, no privileges or user interaction, impacts confidentiality but not integrity or availability, and the scope remains unchanged.
-No known exploits have been reported in the wild, but the vulnerability poses a significant risk in environments where IBM Concert is used without proper HTTPS enforcement.
-The vulnerability affects IBM Concert versions 1.0.0 through 2.0.0, which are used in enterprise environments for collaboration and workflow management.
-The absence of patch links suggests that remediation may require configuration changes or vendor updates.
+In this case, the risk arises from the lack of strict transport security rather than a cryptographic algorithm flaw per se, but it results in similar confidentiality risks.
+An attacker positioned on the network path can exploit this by performing man-in-the-middle attacks, intercepting or modifying sensitive data transmitted between clients and the IBM Concert server.
+The CVSS v3.1 score is 5.9 (medium), reflecting network attack vector, high attack complexity, no privileges required, no user interaction, and high confidentiality impact but no integrity or availability impact.
+No patches or exploits are currently documented, but the vulnerability poses a significant risk to data confidentiality if exploited.

 Potential Impact